 Community health education is the provision of accurate and truthful information so that a person can become knowledgable about a the subject and make informed choices.
 Health promotion and disease prevention programs focus on keeping people healthy.
 Health promotion programs aim to engage and empower individuals and communities to choose healthy behaviors, and make changes that reduce the risk of developing chronic diseases and other morbidities.

 Improving Overall Community Health:

-Our goal is to improve the overall community health status in each location in which we work around the globe.
-This assessment includes detailed data gathering in many areas including:
+Our global health teams improve the overall health status through community health education in each location in which we work around the globe.
+We conduct needs assessments to gather detailed data in many areas including:

 - overall health status

 - epidemiology of current regional health issues

 - emerging infectious diseases summary

 - morbidity and mortality report